genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Section3/item1.md

-add notes# 3.-  Deploying and implementing a cloud solution
+# 3.-  Deploying and implementing a cloud solution

 ## 3.1.- Deploying and implementing Compute Engine resources
 ---